Jennifer Backhaus, Founder and Artistic Director

 Our vision: dance every day for every body!

-Since our inception in 2003, Backhausdance has enriched the lives of thousands of students and educators through educational programming held throughout Southern California and beyond.
 Our professional dancers and a growing team of teaching artists deliver workshops, residencies, performances, and master classes for students in grades TK-12, collegiate-level students, adults, and multigenerational audiences.
-These programs are supported through cherished partnerships with schools, colleges/universities and community-based organizations, including the Orange County Department of Education’s ArtsTeach program, Segerstrom Center for the Arts in Costa Mesa, McCallum Theatre’s Education department in Palm Desert, Santa Ana College, University of California, Irvine, Chapman University, the City of Santa Ana Parks, Recreation, and Community Services Agency, and more.
+These programs are supported through cherished partnerships with schools, colleges/universities, city governmental agencies and community-based organizations including the Orange County Department of Education, Segerstrom Center for the Arts, The McCallum Theatre, Santa Ana College, University of California, Irvine, Chapman University, the City of Santa Ana Parks, Recreation, and Community Services Agency, City of Costa Mesa, City of Newport Beach, and more.

 MEET THE ARTISTIC TEAM